Inheritance in Java: Single, Multiple, Multilevel & Hybrid

 }

-This Java example shows how to create a class hierarchy using interfaces and class inheritance.
+The code in the Java Playground shows how to create a class hierarchy using interfaces and class inheritance.
 It has two interfaces, 'Flying' and 'Swimming', which represent behaviors, as well as an 'Animal' base class with a 'feed' method.
 The derived classes "Bird" and "Fish" implement the "Flying" and "Swimming" interfaces, respectively, and both classes inherit from "Animal."
 The 'FlyingFish' class also implements 'Swimming' and further inherits from 'Bird'.
 To show method overriding and interface implementation, instances of these classes are created in the 'Main' class and their methods are called.

 Output